glbala87/ELLA_tool/docs/manual/top-bar.md

 BS1/BA1 CUTOFF | Frequency thresholds for automatic suggestions of the corresponding ACMG-AMP criteria (divided by external and internal database). | [User group-specific ACMG rules](/technical/acmg.html#user-group-rules)
 GENE COMMENTS | User-added gene information. | (see below)

 The GENE COMMENTS field is editable; click the `EDIT` button and `UPDATE` when you have made changes.
+This can be done even if the analysis itself has not been started.
 If a comment has been added, an `INFO` tag is shown next to the gene name.

 ::: warning NOTE
 In the current iteration, no collision warnings will be shown if another user is editing the information at the same time, and there is a risk for overwriting each other's work if this happens.